DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture9.md

 ![Alt text](assets\IMG117.PNG)

 ### Aren't MST's = shortest path?
-- We know that single-sourse shortest path yields a trwee of shortest paths from origin `u`
+- We know that single-source shortest path yields a trwee of shortest paths from origin `u`
 - Can we just run that?
   - No